jbiieeee/heic_converter/README.md

 3. Double-click `index.html` to open it in any modern web browser.
 4. Drag and drop your `.heic` files, select your output format, and click **Convert**.

-## ⏱️ A Note on Conversion Speed

-HEIC files are essentially single frames of highly compressed H.265 video.
-Decoding this compression requires a massive amount of mathematical processing.

-Unlike major cloud-based converters that upload your photos to powerful server farms, this application runs entirely on your local machine using JavaScript.
-While this guarantees absolute privacy, the conversion speed is directly tied to the processing power of your specific computer or smartphone.

-## 📝 License

-This project is open-source and available under the [MIT License](LICENSE).